MushfiqMashuk/react-test-pa/README.md

 ### Step: 1 -> `yarn serve-json`

-[This will run a JSON database in your local machine]
+[This will start a JSON database in your local machine]

 ### Step: 2 -> `yarn start`